-Johnny Symons is an Emmy-nominated independent documentary filmmaker based in the San Francisco Bay Area.
-His film Daddy & Papa, about the personal, cultural, and political impact of gay men raising children, was nominated for the Grand Jury Prize at Sundance, aired on PBS and international television, and garnered multiple Best Documentary awards.
-His feature documentary Beyond Conception, about the relationship between a lesbian surrogate and a gay male couple as they conceive and bear a child, premiered at the Florida Film Festival and aired on Discovery Health Channel.
-Ask Not, an award-winning feature-length documentary about the impact of the “don’t ask, don’t tell” policy in the US military, broadcast in 2009 on PBS’ Independent Lens and screened for Congress at the US Capitol.
-He is currently producing Out Run, a feature documentary about LGBT politicians running openly for elected office in conservative parts of the developing world.
+Johnny Symons is an Emmy-nominated documentary filmmaker and Assistant Professor in the School of Cinema at San Francisco State University.
+His film Daddy & Papa was nominated for the Grand Jury Prize at Sundance, aired on PBS and international television, and garnered more than a dozen festival awards.
+His feature documentary Beyond Conception premiered at the Florida Film Festival and aired on Discovery Health Channel.
+Ask Not broadcast on PBS’ Independent Lens, won the GLAAD award for Best Documentary and screened for Congress at the US Capitol.
+His latest film Out Run (produced and directed with S. Leo Chiang) premiered at the Full Frame Documentary Film Festival, won Best Cinematography at the Los Angeles Asian Pacific Film Festival and broadcast on PBS.
 Symons’ work has screened at more than 200 international film festivals and is used by hundreds of college educators and community organizers.

-Symons is the co-producer of the Academy Award-nominated Long Night’s Journey Into Day, about South Africa's search for truth and reconciliation, which won the Grand Jury Prize for Best Documentary at Sundance and broadcast on HBO.
-He has worked as a freelance director, producer, and cinematographer on numerous award-winning documentaries.
+Symons is the co-producer of the Academy Award-nominated Long Night's Journey Into Day, which won the Grand Jury Prize for Best Documentary at Sundance and broadcast on HBO.
+He has been a Fellow at the Sundance Institute’s Documentary Film Program, and has worked as a freelance director, producer, and cinematographer on numerous award-winning documentaries.

 Symons graduated with honors from Brown University and has a master’s in documentary production from Stanford University.
-He teaches film in various Bay Area institutions, including Stanford, University of San Francisco, and the California College of the Arts.
-Symons is currently a Fellow at the Sundance Institute’s Documentary Film Program.
+Currently, he is Coordinator of the Documentary Program and Director of the Queer Cinema Institute at San Francisco State University.
+Prior to his work at SFSU, he taught documentary for 12 years in other Bay Area film programs including Stanford, University of San Francisco, and the California College of the Arts.